LeanFrameworks/PropertiesFramework/README.md

 # Roadmap

 The main changes expected in the upcoming releases are the following:
-* Version 1.1.0: Add of a property injection mechanism to help implementing a more composable, scalable MVC/MVP pattern
+* Version 1.1.0: Add property injection mechanism to help implementing a more composable, scalable MVC/MVP pattern
 * Version 2.0.0: Harmonize Dispose and DeepDispose interfaces